-EKHO is a platform designed to help anyone who identifies as a woman feel empowered in their own body.
+EKHO is a platform designed to help women feel empowered in their own bodies.

 what is holistic wellbeing?

 The EKHO story began during the first UK lockdown.
 We recognised the importance of addressing the health issues that many women were facing and how the pandemic had these problems reducing access to healthcare services, pushing women out of work and back into domestic caregiving spaces, forcing women to compromise on self care and personal wellbeing.

 With years of experience working to address gender bias and healthcare inequity, and personal experience of the effects of how women are the first to suffer when economies are squeezed, our founding team set about collaborating with wellbeing and women’s health experts to empower women to advocate for themselves and empower corporate leaders to turn the tide.

 Undertaking extensive academic research and working with experienced wellbeing practitioners, we have created a series of engaging journeys focused on empowerment, equity and self worth.
 Relearning, rediscovery and re-establishing norms and baselines is at the heart of improving wellbeing across society and we are on a mission to build a strong network of advocates who know what it takes to move the needle and address gender data bias, racial data bias and the need for health parity.

 darren is dedicated to making difference, impacting health and happiness positively. with a background in corporate growth and professional sport and athletics, darren is proud to lead the ekho team and to work with talented experts, partners and creators in order to support and improve access to wellbeing resources for all people.

 co-founder and ceo